datalad-handbook/book/docs/usecases/RStudio_user.rst

 DataLad run with Rscripts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Bobby starts with the basics of running R code via datalad run:
+Bobby starts with the basics of running R code via :command:`datalad run`:

 Because datalad runs in the terminal, it needs a terminal command to run the script.
 For R, that command is "Rscript": ``datalad run Rscript "<path-to-script.r>"``.